 Product boycott — often a form of protest — takes place in many countries.
-According to multiple sources including the BBC and CNN, Israeli products were boycotted by several Muslim countries because of its war on Palestine.
+According to multiple sources including the BBC and CNN, Israeli products were boycotted by several Muslim countries for its war on Hamas.
 But this is not the only event of product boycotts.
-Along with the boycotts of products of several other countries including the Montgomery Bus Boycott during the Civil Rights Movement, where African Americans refused to use segregated buses, the products of many companies were also boycotted in the past within the state and in other states including the Nestle boycott in 2005 and the Nike boycott in 2001, often as a protest to harmful products of companies and the policies of states.
+Along with the boycotts of products in several other countries including the Montgomery Bus Boycott during the Civil Rights Movement, where African Americans refused to use segregated buses, the products of many companies were also boycotted in the past within the state and in other states including the Nestle boycott in the 1970s and the Nike boycott in 2001, often as a protest to harmful products of companies and the policies of states.

 The governments and concerned companies take negotiation based and other steps that help address the concerns, which lead to product boycotts on reasonable grounds many times.
 While governments implement regulatory measures, many companies engage with stakeholders to understand their concerns and implement changes to address the concerns of protests many times in different countries.
 Many multinational companies including, but not limited to, Nestle and Nike addressed the reasonable concerns of protesters.
-Among others, the countries that encounter product boycotts take diplomatic negotiations with other countries involved in boycotts, work with international organizations to mediate disputes and take actions to mitigate the concerns associated with product boycotts, leading to reduced tensions many times.
+Among others, the countries that encounter product boycotts carry out diplomatic negotiations with other countries involved in boycotts, work with international organizations to mediate disputes and take actions to mitigate the concerns associated with product boycotts, sometimes leading to reduced tensions.

 But the product based and geopolitical concerns of product boycotts are not addressed many times in different countries, even if when they are reasonable.
-There is a failure to take meaningful action to rectify the issues at hand by companies, driven by several causes including, but not limited to, the overemphasis on corporate interests and a lack of commitment to consumers, and the lack of steps to effectively implement regulatory steps by the government in different countries.
-Among others, there are insufficient efforts of the governments to address the conflicts and disputes that lead to product boycotts — driven by a variety of causes including geopolitical and other causes.
+There remains a failure to take meaningful action to rectify the issues at hand by companies, driven by several causes including, but not limited to, the overemphasis on corporate interests and a lack of commitment to consumers, and the lack of steps to effectively implement regulatory steps by the government in different countries many times.
+Among others, there are also insufficient efforts of the governments to address conflicts and disputes that lead to product boycotts — driven by a variety of causes including geopolitical causes.

 Amir M Sayem